 - 3 out of 4 global consumers use money transfer and digital payment gateway services

-- Top reason for consumers choosing FinTech is attractive rates and fees
+- The top reason for consumers choosing FinTech is attractive rates and fees

 - 68% of consumers would consider a non-financial service company for financial services